notnews/notnews/README.rst

         >>>

-3. **pred_what_news_us**: We use data from NY Times to train a `model <notnews/models/us_not_news.ipynb>`__.
-The function uses the trained model to predict the news category---Arts, Books, Business Finance, Classifieds, Dining, Editorial, Foreign News, Health, Leisure, Local, National, Obits, Other, Real Estate, Science, Sports, Style, and Travel
+3. **pred_what_news_us**: We use a `model <notnews/models/us_not_news.ipynb>`__ trained on the `annotated NY Times corpus <https://github.com/notnews/nytimes-corpus-extractor>`__ to predict the type of news---Arts, Books, Business Finance, Classifieds, Dining, Editorial, Foreign News, Health, Leisure, Local, National, Obits, Other, Real Estate, Science, Sports, Style, and Travel.

 -  **Arguments:**